 MACD Line and MACD Signal Line

-MACD turns two trend-following indicators, moving averages, into a momentum oscillator by subtracting the longer moving average from the shorter moving average.
+MACD turns two trend-following indicators, moving averages (12 and 26 days), into a momentum oscillator by subtracting the longer moving average from the shorter moving average.
 As a result, the MACD offers the best of both worlds: trend following and momentum.

 The signal line is a 9-day EMA of the MACD Line.
 As a moving average of the indicator, it trails the MACD and makes it easier to spot MACD turns.